SergeiOssokine/droughwatch_capstone/docs/user_guide/user_guide.md

 ```bash
 make setup_inference_observability
 ```

 This will do the following:
 1. Launch a docker container running grafana
 2. Use terraform to provision a dashboard on this grafana instance.
-Terraform will ask for the same username and password again.
+Terraform will ask for the same database username and password again.

 That's it!

 ### Part II: Running inference and observability
 First we need to upload some data to s3 for our model to ingest.
 While 24 hours is a reasonable cadence for real-world scenarios with satellite data, for demonstration purposes we don't want to wait that long.
 Thus we provide a script that:

 - Uploads a new set of data every 20 seconds for a total of 15 datasets
 - Runs the inference pipeline on it (and blocks until each run is finished)